Last updated on December 15, 2022

 Sinister Sabotage | Illustration by Mathias Kollros

 In my personal opinion, surveil is a busted mechanic.
 You can build around it and it’s perfect for combo and tempo decks.
 Dragon's Rage Channeler is a signature card that has shaken multiple formats since its introduction, and milling yourself to generate resources that can be reused along with graveyard-based strategies is huge.
-I can’t wait to start brewing decks with it once it’s available in Arena thanks to Jumpstart: Historic Horizons!
+I can’t wait to start brewing decks with it once I get into Arena!

 What about you?
 Do you like surveil?
 Do you think it’s fair, or is it broken?
 Please let me know in the comments below, and I’d be super happy to see any new and fun surveil decklists you have that you want to share.
 Be sure to follow us on Twitter and check our blog for more awesome articles.